 12. Boston fern – My favorite way to display my Boston fern is on top of a tall plant pedestal.
 They also look gorgeous in hanging baskets and large urn style planters.

 13. Phalaenopsis orchid – Who doesn’t love orchids!
 There are tons of different varieties of orchids, but the ones that are the best at cleaning the air are phalaenopsis orchids (aka: moth orchids).
 Lucky for us because phalaenopsis orchids are also the easiest types of orchids to grow as houseplants.
 Among the most common flowering house plants, phalaenopsis orchids bloom during the winter just when most of us need it the most!
 Learn how to care for orchids here.

 14. English ivy – One of the most common vining houseplants on the market, English ivies are super fun to grow on topiary forms or in hanging baskets.
 They make wonderful filler and spiller plants for mixed planters, and can even be used as annual plants outside in your garden.
 Ivies are fairly easy to grow houseplants, and they’re super easy to propagate… but watch out for spider mites; the love ivy plants!

 15. Schefflera, or Umbrella Tree – I love my umbrella tree, it’s such a unique houseplant.
 Schefflera plants are really easy to grow, and very forgiving houseplants.
 They will tolerate their soil drying out, but prefer it to be kept evenly moist.
 They can grow into huge trees, but there are also dwarf varieties that grow well indoors.

-16. Dumb cane – Another easy to care for houseplant that helps to clean indoor air, dumb cane are also great low light houseplants.
-Dumb cane plants have gorgeous foliage, and come in variety of sizes.
+16. Dieffenbachia (Dumb cane) – Another easy to care for houseplant that helps to clean indoor air, dumb cane are also great low light houseplants.
+They have gorgeous foliage, and come in variety of sizes.
 But be careful if you have kids or pets.
-Dumb cane plants get their name because when eaten, the sap can cause paralysis of the vocal cords and temporary loss of speech – so they should be treated as poisonous house plants.
+Dumb cane is the common name because when eaten, the sap can cause paralysis of the vocal cords and temporary loss of speech – so they should be treated as poisonous house plants.
 Learn how to grow dieffenbachia plants here.